pete-mba5/pete-mba5.github.io/_posts/2023-12-17-picture-of-the-day.markdown

 Yesterday we went to Deliburger and Weihnachtsmarkt.
 Brauli stayed alone for 40mins finishing his burger, while Tim and myself went to pick up a Zuckerwatte.

 I am still feeling the noise in my head.
 It all started on Wednesday during a run, two weeks ago.

+While running, I remembered that I want to reread Murakami's book about running.
+I already marked it as new in my kindle.

 ![]()**&nbsp;